meilame-tayebjee/Wavelet-Denoising/README.md

 All of our results are explained and detailed in the report also available in the repository.

 - ECG-noising-denoising.ipynb contains all the main results.
 It is directly "runnable".

+Feel free to reach out to us at meilame.tayebjee@polytechnique.edu / max.kramkimel@gmail.com for any questions or recommendations.